Application, Admission, and Registration Policies

 Full-Time and Part-Time Students

 Graduate students are admitted as full-time students.
-Graduate student status is not determined by the number of credit hours taken per term.
+Graduate student status is not determined by the number of credit hours taken per term, unless the student is admitted as Pre-Master’s.
 Therefore, students who spend much of the time in a laboratory or library engaged in research or writing a thesis/practicum, or who spend part of the academic year engaged in research elsewhere, are regarded as full-time students.

 For every full year (12 months) that a Master’s student is declared as part time, they will receive an additional four (4) months in time to complete their program.
 For every two (2) full years (24 months) a Master’s student is declared as part time, they will receive an additional year (12 months) in time to complete their program.
 Master’s students who declare part time status for less than one year (12 months) are not permitted any additional time to complete their program.
 Retroactive status changes will not be made.